Han unification: Rationale and controversy

 The Unicode Standard details the principles of Han unification.

 The Ideographic Research Group (IRG), made up of experts from the Chinese-speaking countries, North and South Korea, Japan, Vietnam, and other countries, is responsible for the process.

 One rationale was the desire to limit the size of the full Unicode character set, where CJK characters as represented by discrete ideograms may approach or exceed 100,000 (Note: Most of these are legacy and obsolete characters, however, as per Unicode's objective to encode every writing system that is or has ever been used; only 2000 to 3000 characters are necessary to be considered literate.) characters.
 Version 1 of Unicode was designed to fit into 16 bits and only 20,940 characters (32%) out of the possible 65,536 were reserved for these CJK Unified Ideographs.
-Unicode was later extended to 21 bits allowing many more CJK characters (101,996 are assigned, with room for more).
+Unicode was later extended to 21 bits allowing many more CJK characters (101,997 are assigned, with room for more).

 An article hosted by IBM attempts to illustrate part of the motivation for Han unification:

 The problem stems from the fact that Unicode encodes characters rather than "glyphs," which are the visual representations of the characters.
 There are four basic traditions for East Asian character shapes: traditional Chinese, simplified Chinese, Japanese, and Korean.
 While the Han root character may be the same for CJK languages, the glyphs in common use for the same characters may not be.

 For example, the traditional Chinese glyph for "grass" uses four strokes for the "grass" radical [⺿], whereas the simplified Chinese, Japanese, and Korean glyphs [⺾] use three.
 But there is only one Unicode point for the grass character (U+8349) [草] regardless of writing system.
 Another example is the ideograph for "one," which is different in Chinese, Japanese, and Korean.
 Many people think that the three versions should be encoded differently.

 In fact, the three ideographs for "one" (一, 壹, or 壱) are encoded separately in Unicode, as they are not considered national variants.
 The first is the common form in all three countries, while the second and third are used on financial instruments to prevent tampering (they may be considered variants).

-However, Han unification has also caused considerable controversy, particularly among the Japanese public, who, with the nation's literati, have a history of protesting the culling of historically and culturally significant variants.
+Han unification has also caused considerable controversy, particularly among the Japanese public, who, with the nation's literati, have a history of protesting the culling of historically and culturally significant variants.
 (See Kanji.
 Today, the list of characters officially recognized for use in proper names continues to expand at a modest pace.)